OpenGG/qBittorrent-breach/README.md

 ### Security tips for users

+If you are using qBittorrent v3.3.12 or below, I strongly suggest you to upgrade to [qBittorrent v3.3.13 or above](https://github.com/qbittorrent/qBittorrent/releases) immediately.

-Util qBittorrent releases a new version fixing the above flaws, I strongly suggest users turn off WebUI and use native UI instead.
+If you do need a legacy version of qBittorrent and can not upgrade, I suggest you to turn off WebUI and use native UI instead.